 ← Insights · Scaling Lessons

-By Mike Dickerson | CEO and Managing Partner, The Tacitus Group, LLC
+By Mike Dickerson | CEO & Managing Partner, The Tacitus Group, LLC

 That role taught me something I've carried into every engagement since.
-When organizations grow in the wrong way, the same things break in the same order.
-Every single time.
+When organizations grow in the wrong way, the same things break in the same order, every single time.

 This is always the first thing to go, and most leaders don't notice it because it never shows up as a line item.